yvek/BluePillow/README.md

   - *EditText* & a *Button* to save new world name in database
   - *RecyclerView* displays list of worlds.

-* ViewModel that exposes data to Activity layout using
+* ViewModel that exposes *Immutable* data to Activity layout.

 ### Data Layer
 * Database Room with LiveData